 Tropaeolum, also known as Nasturtium, is a genus of about 70 species in the family Tropaeolaceae, native to Central and South America.

-They need little care and are always there to please you with their charming appearance.
+These plants have flowers that are usually funnel-shaped, five-petaled, bright colored and fragrant.
+They need little care and are always there to please you with their charming appearance!

 The genus name comes from the Latin word “tropaeum”, which means “trophy” or “monument”.

 The common name “Nasturtium” is derived from the Latin meaning “nose-twister” or “nose-tweaker”, in reference to the smell of these plants.

 Nasturtium is a symbol of victory and success.